-Do you really buy what you say you do?
+Do you buy what you say you do?

 Absolutely.
-If I say I bought it, then I bought it, but, I don’t buy everything we feature.
-Often, our outfit posts are inspired by either questions you post, or my experience dressing clients.
+If I say I bought it, I bought it, but I don’t purchase everything we feature.
+Often, our outfit posts are inspired by either questions you post or my experience dressing clients.

 Is that really your skincare routine? (and) Why do you spend so much on skincare products?

-That said, there are lots of areas where I don’t spend, so it all works out in my book.
+That said, I don’t spend in lots of areas, so it all works out in my book.
 Many of the products I featured are expensive, but they last a long time.
-The main point to that post was to talk about what order to apply your products to get the best results.
+The main point of that post was to talk about applying your products to get the best results.